-Due to something will encounter some prospect and customer use the word interchangeable, which in reality it is not, so we help to write in detailed for address all potential parties interest on the subject matter.
+Due to something will encounter some prospect and customer use the word interchangeable, which in reality it is not, so we help to write in detail to address all potential parties interest on the subject matter.

-We are different this in related to Enterprise IT solution/system in context.
-Different industry and sector may had different context, it out from this scope of the post.
+We are different in relation to Enterprise IT solutions/systems in context.
+Different industries and sectors may have different context, it is out of this scope of the post.

 Demo – a demonstration, or demo, for short, is a brief overview of the product’s features and capabilities followed by a live presentation of the product going through various tasks that provide the customer with a practical understanding of how the product works.
-It sometime is doing just after product or solution presentation.
-With the extensive available of pre-record video, it sometime just refer for the product demo video clip or sometime access to product demo edition.
-That typically had feature limited and use for get the lead.
-A demo typically is the first time the customer has seen the product in action (Remember, video product demo clip is also cover this).
+It sometimes is done just after a product or solution presentation.
+With the extensive availability of pre-record video, it sometimes just refers to the product demo video clip or sometimes access to product demo edition.
+That typically had feature limits and use for getting the lead.
+A demo typically is the first time the customer has seen the product in action (Remember, video product demo clips also cover this).
 Demos usually take no more than 1-2 hours and can be customized to focus on features important to the customer.
-Demos may also be recorded so that they can be viewed at the convenience of the customer but this does not provide an opportunity for questions or customization of the presentation (it due to pre-record and scripting in nature and prepare in advance).
+Demos may also be recorded so that they can be viewed at the convenience of the customer but this does not provide an opportunity for questions or customization of the presentation (it is due to pre-record and scripting in nature and prepared in advance).

 Project – Typically done after a purchase has been made, the project is often a collaboration of the customer and vendor involved to fully implement the product in the customer’s environment.
 Projects have some of the same characteristics and methodologies employed in the POC/POV and pilot engagements – desired outcome, agreement on responsibilities, defined start and end dates.
 However, the project adds one more key element; SUCCESSFUL turnover of the project to an operational team.
 Unlike the previous engagements, the project costs incurred by the vendor are typically paid by the customer as part of the overall solution purchase.

-We hope by provide the various explain of those term, you may better understand now what it mean for Demo Trial POC POV Pilot Project, since it involves various scales of resources and commitment on both ends.
+We hope by providing the various explanations of those terms, you may better understand now what it mean for Demo Trial POC POV Pilot Project, since it involves various scales of resources and commitment on both ends.
 If need assistance, feel free to contact E-SPIN.